☠️ Drink or Die ☠️

 1. Starting a potion: the creator places only 1 card (either face-down or face-up — their choice), instead of the usual 2.

 2. Hand size: players start with 4 cards instead of 6.
-The 4-card forced drink rule is applied instead the 6.
+A player is forced drink with 4 cards this round.

 Once every player has drunk in the Final Round, the game ends and players calculate their final scores.